matthewmcvickar/alfred-ratio-calculator/README.md

 3. Click the **Import** button.

 4. The default trigger keyword is `rr`.
 Change this as you see fit.
-To do so, double-click the leftmost of the two blocks that represent the workflow--that is, the one that says 'Script Filter'--and change the 'Keyword' field to your preferred trigger.
+To do so, double-click the leftmost of the two blocks that represent the workflow—that is, the one that says 'Script Filter'—and change the 'Keyword' field to your preferred trigger.

 ## Usage